Understand your company's position and learn more about the options available

 Unlike other forms of administration, with the light touch process, directors remain in control of the day to day running of the business rather than relinquishing this control to the appointed administrators.
 This is a hugely attractive proposition to business owners who believe in the long-term viability of their business and are keen to trade through the current situation without the threat of creditors commencing legal action.

 While the light touch process allows the current owners to retain control of the day-to-day activities of the business, the appointed administrators of the company will still have responsibility for the overall management of the company’s affairs while it is in administration.
 This may mean that limits are placed upon access to the company’s funds.
-The extent of these limits will be determined on a case-by-case basis with the reasons behind the company’s current financial problems, and the overall health of the business both before and during Covid-19, being a significant factor.
+The extent of these limits will be determined on a case-by-case basis with the reasons behind the company’s current financial problems, and the overall health of the business.

-As with all types of administration, a company will only be able to enter into the process if it can serve one of the three statutory purposes as defined in The Insolvency Act 1986:
+As with all types of administration - including pre-pack administration - a company will only be able to enter into the process if it can serve one of the three statutory purposes as defined in The Insolvency Act 1986:

 For many companies entering administration, the ultimate aim is to save the company, and therefore jobs, where possible.
 However, should the company be unable to continue trading following its entry into administration, and subsequently enters a liquidation process, employees will be entitled to redundancy so long as they meet the qualification criteria (e.g. employed by the company for at least two years).